ulissigroup/vasp-interactive/README.md

 ## TL;DR

-`VaspInteractive` is a faster replacement for the original `Vasp` calculator from the [Atomic Simulation Environment (`ase`)](https://databases.fysik.dtu.dk/ase/ase/calculators/vasp.html) that reduces numbers of electronic self-consistent cycles by leveraging the interactive mode of Vienna Ab Initio Package (VASP)
+`VaspInteractive` is a faster yet fully-compatible replacement for the original `Vasp` calculator from the [Atomic Simulation Environment (`ase`)](https://databases.fysik.dtu.dk/ase/ase/calculators/vasp.html) by leveraging the interactive mode of Vienna Ab Initio Package (VASP).

 ### VASP compatibility check